 These, then, are the two conditions of learning in a context of deep and multifaceted diversity:

-• Condition 1: BELONGING - effective learning engages the learner’s identity.
+• Condition 1: Effective learning engages the learner’s identity.
 It builds on the learner’s knowledge, experiences, interests and motivation.
 In any learning community, there is a great deal of diversity, and this is because the everyday lifeworlds from which students come are always varied.
+A pedagogy of BELONGING brings this diversity into the classroom, values it and uses it as a resource for learning.

-• Condition 2: TRANSFORMATION - effective learning takes the learner on a journey into new and unfamiliar terrains.
+• Condition 2: Effective learning takes the learner on a journey into new and unfamiliar terrains.
 However, for learning to occur the journey into the unfamiliar needs to stay with a zone of intelligibility and safety.
 At each step, it needs to travel just the right distance from the learner’s lifeworld starting point.
+A pedagogy of TRANSFORMATION takes learners out of their comfort zones, as a result of which they form new frames of understanding, ways of meaning, capacities to act and expressions of identity.

 How the Learning by Design Approach Addresses Learner Diversity